dyne/binnit/README.md

 possible way, without any external dependency.
 If you need more, then `binnit` is not for you.

+## About minimalism

+> It seems that perfection is attained not when there is nothing more
+> to add, but when there is nothing more to remove (Antoine de Saint
+> Exupéry)

+`binnit` is intended to be truly minimal.
+It consists of about 500 lines of golang source code in total, including:

+* ~110 lines for License statements (comments)
+* ~110 lines of core logic
+* ~90 blank lines
+* ~75 lines for template management
+* ~75 lines for config management
+* ~30 lines of pure comments

 If you want to strip `binnit` down even further, you could consider
 removing:

+* blank lines
+* the external configuration file
+* the template system
 * sanity checks and error management
 * logging
-* the external configuration file
 * code comments

-> It seems that perfection is attained not when there is nothing more
-> to add, but when there is nothing more to remove (Antoine de Saint
-> Exupéry)
+You **CANNOT** remove the licence statements on each source file.

 ## LICENSE